Bury St Edmunds: History

 The town is associated with Magna Carta.
-In 1214 the barons of England are believed to have met in the abbey church and sworn to force King John to accept the Charter of Liberties, the document which influenced the creation of the Magna Carta, a copy of which was displayed in the town's cathedral during the 2014 celebrations.
+In 1214 the barons of England are believed to have met in the abbey church and sworn to force King John to accept the Charter of Liberties, the document which influenced the creation of Magna Carta, a copy of which was displayed in the town's cathedral during the 2014 celebrations.
 By various grants from the abbots, the town gradually attained the rank of a borough.

 Henry III in 1235 granted to the abbot two annual fairs, one in December and the other the great St Matthew's fair, which was abolished by the Fairs Act of 1871.
 In 1327, the Great Riot occurred, in which the local populace led an armed revolt against the abbey.
-The burghers were angry at the overwhelming power, wealth and corruption of the monastery, which ran almost every aspect of local life with a view to enriching itself.
 The riot destroyed the main gate, and a new, fortified gate was built in its stead.
-However, in 1381 during the Great Uprising, the abbey was sacked and looted again.
-This time, the prior was executed; his severed head was placed on a pike in the Great Market.
 On 11 April 1608 a great fire broke out in Eastgate Street, which resulted in 160 dwellings and 400 outhouses being destroyed.

 The town developed into a flourishing cloth-making town, with a large woollen trade, by the 14th century.
 In 1405 Henry IV granted another fair.

 Elizabeth I in 1562 confirmed the charters which former kings had granted to the abbots.
 The reversion of the fairs and two markets on Wednesday and Saturday were granted by James I in fee farm to the corporation.
 James I in 1606 granted a charter of incorporation with an annual fair in Easter week and a market.
 James granted further charters in 1608 and 1614, as did Charles II in 1668 and 1684.

 Parliaments were held in the borough in 1272, 1296 and 1446, but the borough was not represented until 1608, when James I conferred on it the privilege of sending two members.
 The Redistribution of Seats Act 1885 reduced the representation to one.

 The borough of Bury St Edmunds and the surrounding area, like much of East Anglia, being part of the Eastern Association, supported Puritan sentiment during the first half of the 17th century.
 By 1640, several families had departed for the Massachusetts Bay Colony as part of the wave of emigration that occurred during the Great Migration.
 Bury's ancient grammar school also educated such notables as the puritan theologian Richard Sibbes, master of St Catherine's Hall in Cambridge, antiquary and politician Simonds d'Ewes, and John Winthrop the Younger, who became governor of Connecticut.